deepestcyber/noswear2/README.md

  - `-` is placeholder to show total line width, e.g. `----` means the model is 0% confident
  - `X` shows model confidence, e.g., 'XX--' means model is 50% confident
- - `x` shows configurable cutoff, e.g., `Xx--' means that model is 50% confident but is artificially cutoff by sensitivty parameter
+ - `x` shows configurable cutoff, e.g., `Xx--' means that model is 50% confident but is already in the confident zone via the sensitivity setting

+## Sensitity

+The `-s` parameter of `precise-listen` influences the chunk activation as follows:

+	chunk_activated = prob > 1.0 - self.sensitivity

+Where `prob` is the probability returned by the model.
+Thus, the higher the sensitivy, the less the model needs to be sure.
+The default is 0.5, which means that the model needs to be 50% confident that the chunk contains the wake word to trigger the chunk.
+With `-s 0.9` the model only needs to be 10% confident.

+## Trigger level

+The trigger level switch `-l` sets the number of consecutive activated chunks necessary to trigger a detection of the wake-word.
+Every processed chunk updates an internal counter that decreases the activations.
+Once a chunk is positive, the counter is increased.
+With `-l N` this needs to happen `N` times in a row.